Lme20/da/docs/data-structures/search-trees/BST/BST.md

 height = number of nodes on the longest path from the root to leaf node

+BST search, insert, and delete operations typically run in time O(n), where N is the depth of the relevant node in the tree

 ## Operations
 ### INSERT
 1. Start from the root.